-3 Ways to Optimize Omnichannel Marketing With Your Customer Data Platform
+3 Ways to Optimize Omnichannel Marketing With Your CDP

 Digital transformation killed the “straight line” sales funnel, but lots of businesses act as if they missed the funeral.
 The different stages of the customer journey — awareness, consideration, decision, customer retention — remain the same, but what used to be a straight line now looks like a squiggly drawing sketched by a child.